thatguyluqy/computer-vision-rock-paper-scissors/README.md

 ive then downloaded the model, and pushed it to my repository on github.

+# Coding the python logic

 Now that the model is generated its time to move on to writing some python code for the rock paper scissors game.

+# Getting the computers choice

 first i created a function that defines the computers choice, to do this the function has a list of the three possible choice (rock, paper, scissors) i then imported the random module, selected the choice function and past in the list. i set a variable as computer choice and assigned the output of the above function to the variable, i then closed out the function by returning the variable.

+# Getting the users choice

 next i needed a way to take in the users choice and assign it to a variable. i creadted a funtion that prompts the user to either enter rock paper or scissors and then store that input to a variable called user choice and return it.

+# Creating the logic for all possible outcomes

 next was to create a function to decide the winner. as there are three possible options for the computer to make and three for the user that leaves us with nine possible outcomes (3 choices x 3 choices = 9 possible outcomes)